,

 Two-stamp Mill

-The mill ran intermittently for years until the outbreak of WWII closed all gold mines as non-essential for the war effort.
+The mill ran intermittently for years until the outbreak of World War II, when all gold mines were closed as non-essential for the war effort.
 Bill’s son took over and operated it briefly, starting in 1949.
 Bill ran the mill one last time for about a month in 1966.
 The National Park Service acquired it from the Keys estate in 1971.

 On the way to the mill is a windmill known as the Desert Queen Well, excavated in 1908 by William Morgan.
 He sunk the well to a depth of 116 feet to reach water for the Desert Queen Mine a few miles off to the east.
 Surprisingly, It did not deliver water to the Wall Street Mill.